SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     - For the example class created, check the information in the *Properties* tab.
 Choose *General*.
 The *ABAP Language Version* is maintained as *Standard ABAP*:
      ![Standard ABAP](./files/standard.png)

-    c) Verify that your code in an on-premises ABAP system is cloud-ready
+    c) Verify that your code in an on-premise ABAP system is cloud-ready
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab.
      - Verifying if your code is cloud-ready
        - You can use ATC check variant `ABAP_CLOUD_READINESS` for this purpose.